pgjdbc/pgjdbc/docs/content/documentation/callproc.md

 ##### Example 6.5.
 Calling a stored procedure

-This example shows how to call a PostgreSQL™ procedure that uses transaction control.
+This example shows how to call a PostgreSQL® procedure that uses transaction control.

 ```java
 // set up a connection